 Instructions

-- Chop the fresh tomaotes and make the zucchini noodles.
+- Slice or chop the fresh tomaotes and make the zucchini noodles.

-- Heat up a large saute pan, then add the oil.
+- Heat up a large saute pan, then add the olive oil.
 Let it heat up for a minute then add the crushed garlic and tomatoes.
-Sauce for a minute or two until the garlic is fragrant.
+Saute for a minute or two until the garlic is fragrant.

 - Add in the fresh mozzarella and mix until it's melty and gooey.
 Take off stove, mix in fresh basil and serve.
 You can add hot pepper flakes for a bit of heat if you wish.
 Store leftovers in an airtight container.